-Whether you’re looking to upgrade your computer science skills or dive into a new programming language, there is one question you’ll probably come across: compiled vs. interpreted languages.
+Whether you’re upgrading your computer skills or diving into programming, there is one dilemma you’ll probably come across: compiled vs interpreted languages.
 While these terms are thrown around a lot, the difference between the two is not always conveyed – nor why this matters when you start getting into programming.

 How Computers Work

 The first step to understanding the difference in compiled vs interpreted programming languages is to gain a base understanding of how computers work.

 Essentially, computers are just a bunch of electric signals.
 Sometimes we turn those signals off, and sometimes we turn them on.
 In a way, you can think of it as a more rudimentary version of morse code.
 And, like morse code, we can give these electrical signals values.

 At the inception of this concept, we decided to assign simple values of 0’s and 1’s to indicate whether a signal was set to off or on.
 Then, we combined these 0’s and 1’s into sequences and gave each of those sequences meaning.
 For most people, you know this solution as binary, and binary code is the primary driving force behind machine code that makes computers actually work at the most basic levels.

 At this point, though, you may ask why design computers like this?
 Well, in essence, in order for computers to work as fast as they do, we needed the simplest numerical values as possible to feed to the CPU.
 Without this, computers would probably eternally run as slow as dial-up internet that you were trying to access from a remote island.
 Thus, this clean solution gave us the speed we needed to do all the things we do on computers.